How to Record and Edit Your First Online CoursePlatform Review

 - Webcam recording: If you tick the "Record video from" checkbox, you will be able to choose a web camera to record you.
 This can be a built-in camera or an external camera.

 - Audio recording: If you have plugged your microphone correctly, you should be able to select it from the "Record audio from" list.

-- Record computer audio: This allows you to record for example a song that you are playing in your computer, and listening via the computer speakers.
+- Record computer audio: This allows you to record for example a song that you are playing on your computer, and listen via the computer speakers.
 This would allow you for example to record the sounds of a game.
-This is usually not needed for online course production.
+This is usually not needed for the online course production.